 Incredibly High Targeted Leads

-Not all leads are created equal.
+are created equal.
 A cold lead is an individual who you believe to be a potential buyer that doesn’t necessarily know who you are.
 On the contrary, a warm lead is a potential buyer who is somewhat familiar with your brand and has expressed interest in your offerings.
 A hot lead is your ideal lead because they are ready to buy from you right away.

 If you attend a trade show or conference in your industry, you’ll likely be surrounded by warm or hot leads.
 Let’s say you sell software to restaurant owners and attend a trade show for those in the restaurant industry.
 You’re bound to come across plenty of restaurant owners who could use your software.
 When you meet them, you can collect their contact details and sell them to them at a later time.